X-20020504/X-20020504.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Yibo Zhou is a Student Assistant of EIE AILAB at Chongqing University.
+His research interests include robot manipulation, deep learning and reinforcement learning.
+He has a broad scope of the interdisciplinary domain of Robotics with rich project experiences.
+He has acquired knowledge includes Computer Science, Electronics, and Mechanics during the undergraduate studies.

 {style="text-align: justify;"}